Our Vision & Ethos

 Promoting British Values at St Thomas'

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
+The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated again in 2014.
 At St Thomas’ these values are reinforced regularly and in the following way:

 Each year the children decide upon their class rules and the rights associated with these.
 All the children had the opportunity to contribute to the drawing up of our behaviour policy.
 We have a School Council which meets regularly to discuss current issues.
 The council has its own budget and is genuinely able to effect change within the school.
 Every child on the School Council is elected by their class mates.
 Children have an annual questionnaire/pupil perception survey where they are able to put forward their views about the school.
 Children also vote for the House Captains.